dgatf/msrc/README.md

 v0.9

 - HW V4/V5.
-Added threshold filter for current sensor.
+Added throttle threshold maximum current filters for current sensor.
 Values for current when throttle is low may not be reliable, depending on model
 - Added consumption calculation.
 Thanks MJ666
 - Fixed Jeti Ex bug
 - HW V4/V5.
 Only one HW V4/V5 protocol.
 Voltage and current sensor parameters to be set manually